qbic-projects/r-project-template/README.md

 * Key Pair: add your SSH key or generate a new one.
 * (Leave default in the rest of the fields)

+You will also need to create and attach a volume.
+There are step by step instructions for creating instances and attaching volumes on the [qbic pipeline docs page](https://pipeline-docs.readthedocs.io/en/latest/markdown/clusters/denbi_cloud.html).

+You should do your work and computations within the mounted volume path.
+You can also clone your newly created repository there.

 Log into the instance using the IP address as host name (user name is `centos`).

 > If you expect to need more than 20GB of space, mount a cynder volume on the instance.